 There will be times during your life as a military spouse that you will want to throw in the towel.
 That you will spend hours online looking at houses in your hometown because there is no way your husband can continue to do this.
 You will think that once that ETS day comes, everything will be better.

-But then you watch your husband see how much he loves being a soldier.
+But then you watch your spouse see how much he loves being a soldier.

 How that it is in his blood.
 How his dream of joining the military has come true.
 That finally, after five years of marriage, she has found a career she loves, and you know you have to stand by her.